Saboor101/Smart-paring-system/README.md

-# Smart-paring-system
+# Smart-parking-system
-This is a smart paring system using OpenCV
+This is a smart parking system using OpenCV.